 - Encouraging and sustaining eco-friendly changes in behavior

 - Educating and motivating employees towards reducing energy consumption at work

-Reasons why utilities choose gamification
+Reasons why choosing gamification opportunities for utilities

 PEAKapp – Using gamification for energy savings in households

-How gamification helps utilities change charging behavior
+How gamification consumer engagement in utilities helps change charging behavior

 Utility providers encourage owners of plug-in electric vehicles (PEVs) to charge their cars during the day only when it’s absolutely necessary.
 This is because charging a vehicle overnight, at least for now, is the only cost- and energy-efficient option.
 You’ve probably already guessed that there’s a game-like initiative to support this need.
 Welcome to the SmartCharge rewards program.